-The subject parcel is located along the north side of East Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
-All sales are deemed to have similar locations, in the City of Waukesha and do not require adjustment.
+The subject parcel is located along the east side of North Street and the north side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
+The subject has a street address of 301 and 304 West North Street.
+All sales are deemed to have similar locations in the City of Waukesha and do not require adjustment.